afnleaf/pkautocalc/README.md

 - update @smogon/calc using github repo, npm is not updated
 - remove rendunt tera defensive type
 - tera defensive needs to be looked at again, like when a move will do more damage than base
-- separate pokemon in results
 - fix female vs male versions
+- boosts
+- test score results

 ### frontend
 - links to me
 - how to use (kinda done)
-- seperate XHKO
 - field conditions
 	- passed through frontend
 - make everything look nicer